 Prior to closure of an illicit discharge investigation, BCC is required to conduct or request a follow-up investigation to ensure the illicit discharge has been eliminated.
 When the source originated on a campus, the follow-up investigation may simply include a field inspection with documentation including photographs where the source had previously been identified.
 In the case of an off-campus illicit discharge, follow-up should include a request for information from the appropriate upstream enforcement entity.
-Documentation of off-campus efforts is also required on the IDDE Tracking Form.
+Documentation of off-campus efforts is also required in the Illicit Discharge Log.